 + The Pad Presents + Samuel S. Parkes

-All tickets for the original date 27 March 2020 are still valid.
+All tickets for the original dates in March and September 2020 are still valid.

 For a over 30 years, the James Taylor Quartet have set the standard for the coolest sounds in funky acid jazz.
 On dozens of mighty albums and at their legendary gigs at home and around the world, they’ve quietly become a byword for distinguished British creativity.